What’s in Season – December Produce and Recipes

 Brassicas and leafy greens

-Cauliflower: An underrated vegetable, cauliflower has had something of a resurgence as a vegan alternative to everything from wings to rice.
-Use it to make cauliflower wings, air-fry it, or roast it into vegan-friendly Cauliflower Steaks.
+Cauliflower: An underrated vegetable, cauliflower has recently resurfaced as a vegan alternative to everything from wings to rice.
+You can make cauliflower wings, crispy air fryer cauliflower, or vegan-friendly roasted cauliflower steaks.

-Cauliflower steaks on a tray with half a lemon
+Cauliflower steaks served on a plate with a lemon slice.

 Root vegetables

 Carrots: These vibrant orange columns have spent the autumn burrowing roots and come out just in time for winter.
 They’re a great ingredient for both savory and sweet dishes.
 For a mix of the two, whip some honey-glazed roasted ones as a festive side dish.
-And, for a no-waste option, keep the leafy green stalks and turn them into pesto!
+And, for a no-waste option, keep the leafy green stalks and turn them into carrot top pesto!
+You can also enjoy an easy carrot raisins salad, warming carrot soup, or even a roasted carrot dip.

 A ladle spooning carrot soup over a serving bowl

-Beets: Packed full of essential antioxidants, beets have a beautiful purple jewel-tone that can be enjoyed both raw and cooked.
-They’re easily turned into juice, pickled, roasted, or mixed with feta to make a delicious winter pasta.
+Beets: Packed full of essential antioxidants, beets have a beautiful purple jewel tone and can be enjoyed raw or cooked.
+They can be quickly turned into beet juice, pickled beets, roasted beets, or mixed into delicious winter beet pasta.
+You can also make nourishing borscht (beet soup) or fun, colorful beet hummus.

 Roasted beets cut in halves on a plate